balanced/billy/docs/source/api_reference.rst

         "updated_at": "2013-10-02T06:35:00.380234",
     }

-Retrive
+Retrieve
 ~~~~~~~

-Retrive a subscription record
+Retrieve a subscription record

 Method
     GET